Canon 1Ds Mark II vs SX730

 One feature that is present on the 1Ds Mark II, but is missing on the SX730 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The SX730 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 1Ds Mark II does not have a selfie-screen.

-The 1Ds Mark II writes its imaging data to Compact Flash cards, while the SX730 uses SDXC cards.
+The 1Ds Mark II writes its imaging data to Compact Flash or SDHC cards, while the SX730 uses SDXC cards.
 The 1Ds Mark II features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the SX730 only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds Mark II and Canon PowerShot SX730 HS and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Canon 1D Mark III||Y||-||-||-||-||-||2.0||-||-||-|

 |Canon 1D Mark II N||Y||-||-||-||-||-||1.1||-||-||-|

 It is notable that the 1Ds Mark II has a hotshoe, while the SX730 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Canon 1Ds Mark II (unlike the SX730) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.